Skip to main content

 A ticket to the museum includes:

-A visit to the new permanent exhibition of the museum, guided tours in the museum, entrance to the moat, ascent to the observation point on top of Phasael Tower, a 360° view over Jerusalem, and wandering the courtyard of the Citadel.
+A visit to the new permanent exhibition of the museum, entrance to the moat, ascent to the observation point on top of Phasael Tower, a 360° view over Jerusalem, and wandering the courtyard of the Citadel.
+A ticket to the museum includes guided tours in the museum – by advance registration or dependent upon availability on the day of the tour > Register for guided tours here

 Note: the new Museum entrance is located to the right of the courtyard at the exit from Mamilla Rd.
 Look for the 3 red flags with the Museum name.